 3. In 2018, there were 82,000 motorcycle injuries, lower than the figure recorded in 2017 (89,000) III

 4. Approximately half of the spinal damage and injuries annually are caused by motorcycle and automobile accidents.
 This injury is too costly as it may require immediate and multiple surgeries along with weeks or months in recovery.
-It can also lead to permanent changes in sensation, strength, and bodily functions, affecting the victim physically and mentally, emotionally, and socially.
+It can also lead to permanent changes in sensation, strength, and bodily functions, affecting the motorcycle accident victim physically and mentally, emotionally, and socially.
 MAYO

 5. In 2018, motorcyclists accounted for 14 percent of all traffic fatalities, 17 percent of all occupant fatalities, and 3 percent of all occupant injuries.
 Injury Facts